Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

-\end{lemma} \textit{Proof.} For any $s\in S\backslash\{1\}$, let $\eta_1\in\bar R_{\ell,\ell-1}(1,s)$ with $\ell\le\ell^*$.
+\end{lemma} \textit{Proof.} For any $s\neq 1$, let $\eta_1\in\bar R_{\ell,\ell-1}(1,s)$ with $\ell\le\ell^*$.
 By Proposition \ref{proplocalminima}, $\eta_1\in\mathscr M^3_\text{neg}$ is a local minimum for the Hamiltonian $H_\text{neg}$.
 Using \eqref{principalboundary}, our aim is to prove the following

-In $\eta_1$, for any $v\in V$ the corresponding $v$-tile (see before Lemma \ref{lemmastablevertices} for the definition) is one among those depicted in Figure \ref{figmattonelleneg}(a), (b), (d), (e) and (h).
-Starting from $\eta_1$, by flipping to $1$ (resp.~$s$) the spin $s$ (resp.~$1$) on a vertex whose tile is one among those depicted in Figure \ref{figmattonelleneg}(a), (d) (resp. (b), (e)), the process visits a configuration $\sigma_1$ such that
+In $\eta_1$, for any $v\in V$ the corresponding $v$-tile (see before Lemma \ref{lemmastablevertices} for the definition) is of type (a), (b), (d), (e) and (h), see Figure \ref{figmattonelleneg}.
+Starting from $\eta_1$, by flipping to $1$ (resp.~$s$) the spin $s$ (resp.~$1$) on a vertex whose tile is of type (a), (d) (resp. (b), (e)), the process visits a configuration $\sigma_1$ such that